 Vue de Montana by Ferdinand Hodler is sold for a hammer price of CHF 4 million.
 The hammer falls at CHF 900,000 for Ernst Ludwig Kirchner’s 1919 color woodcut Junkerboden (with a woodcut on the verso: Frau in der Nacht).
 Eberhard W. Kornfeld celebrates 60 years as active auctioneer.

-At the 250th auction, Paul Gaugin’s small oil painting from 1896 Scène tahitienne is sold for a hammer price of CHF 5.5 million, a new record for the auction house.
+At the 250th auction, Paul Gaugin’s small oil painting from 1896 Scène tahitienne is sold for a hammer price of CHF 5.5 million.
 The hammer price of CHF 1.65 million for Cuno Amiet's 1908 oil painting Winterlandschaft holds the international record for this artist to this day.
 The 1955 oil painting Deep blue and black by Sam Francis is auctioned at CHF 2.7 million, the highest price for a contemporary artwork sold by the auction house.